 Plus Suspension Bikes

 These types of bikes are still relatively new.
 They lay somewhere between regular-tyred trail and enduro bikes.
 They feature plus tyres (typically 2.8 to 3 inches or 7 to 8 cm wide) and a moderate amount of suspension.
-These bikes provide huge amounts of comfort and grip without all the weight of and inefficiency of a long-travel machine.
+These bikes provide huge amounts of comfort and grip without all the weight and inefficiency of a long-travel machine.

 Enduro (Formerly known as All-Mountain) Bikes

 Enduro is one of the newest and most popular styles of mountain bike racing.
 If you’re willing to climb a mountain, only to have to ride downhill as fast as possible, enduro is definitely for you.
 Compared with the geometry of trail bikes, enduro bikes’ slacker geometry and more backward position provide better stability in steep and rough conditions.
 The travel of enduro bikes is usually 150 to 170 mm.
-They can handle light stunt work, but they truly excel on rough natural terrain.
+They can handle light stunt work, but they truly excel in rough natural terrains.

 A 29er with 5 inches of travel and 27.5er with 6 inches of travel will also give you a similar ride.
 If you’re a smooth rider who absorbs big bumps with your body, try bigger wheels and less suspension.
 However, if you tend to bash into things really hard, try smaller wheels and less suspension.